Aeonium 'Big Bang' is a succulent with an array of lime-green markings against a contrasting dark purple background.

-Repotting: If you are growing A. 'Big Bang' in a container, repot every two to three years with fresh potting soil.
-Choose a container with drainage holes to avoid standing water and root rot.
+Repotting: If growing Aeonium 'Big Bang' in a container, repot it every two to three years during the spring.
+Choose a container with drainage holes to prevent root rot.

-Propagation: This succulent is very easy to propagate from cuttings.
-The best time to take cuttings is spring.
-Allow the cut end to dry for several days before placing it in the soil.
+Propagation: This plant is easy to propagate by stem cuttings.
+Take cuttings in spring and allow the cut end to dry for several days before planting.